-Period Phase Exploration Obligation Dates Phase One - 12 Months Commence planning to drill 1 exploration well (Completed) Nov 27, 2016 - Nov 27, 2017 First - At the end of phase one of the first renewal period, the Company shall elect either to relinquish the entire Contract Area except for any Discovery Area and the area contained in any Petroleum Production Licence or commit to the work programme in phase 2.
-(Company has commited to complete work in phase 2) Renewal Period - 3 Years Complete additional seismic acquisition or reprocessing (Completed) Nov 27, 2017 - Nov 27, 2019 - At the end of the first renewal period of three (3) years, the Company shall elect either to relinquish the entire Contract Area except for any Discovery Area and the area contained in any Petroleum Production Licence or relinquish twenty-five (25%) percent of the Contract Area and renew the Petroleum Prospecting Licence for a second period of three (3) years.
-Phase One - 12 Months Drill 1 exploration well Nov 27, 2019 - Nov 26, 2021 Second of the second renewal period, the Company shall elect either to relinqu very Area and the area contained in any Petroleum Production Licence Renewal Period - 3 Phase Two - 24 Months Drill 1 exploration well Nov 26, 2021 - Nov 27, 2022 Years - At the end of the second renewal period of three (3) years, the Company shall relinquish the entire Contract Area except for any Discovery Area, the area contained in any Petroleum Production Licence and any other portion of the Contract Area on which the Minister Responsible for Petroleum agrees to permit the Company to conduct further exploration activities.
+Period Phase Exploration Obligation Dates Phase One - 12 Months Commence planning to drill 1 exploration well (Completed) Nov 27, 2016 - Nov 27, 2017 First Renewal - At the end of phase one of the first renewal period, the Company shall elect either to relinquish the entire Contract Area except for any Discovery Area and the area contained in any Petroleum Production Licence or commit to the work programme in phase 2.
+(Company has committed to complete work in phase 2) Period - 3 Years Phase Two - 24 Months Complete additional seismic acquisition or reprocessing (Completed) Nov 27, 2017 - Nov 27, 2019 - At the end of the first renewal period of three (3) years, the Company shall elect either to relinquish the entire Contract Area except for any Discovery Area and the area contained in any Petroleum Production Licence or relinquish twenty-five (25%) percent of the Contract Area and renew the Petroleum Prospecting Licence for a second period of three (3) years.
+Phase One - 24 Months Drill 1 exploration well (Completed) Nov 27, 2019 - Nov 26, 2021 Second Renewal - At the end of phase one of the second renewal period, the Company shall elect either to relinquish the entire Contract Area except for any Discovery Area and the area contained in any Petroleum Production Licence or commit to the work programme in phase 2.
+Period - 3 Years Phase Two - 12 Months Drill 1 exploration well Nov 27, 2021 - Nov 26, 2022 rears - At the end of the second renewal period of three (3) years, the Company shall relinquish the entire Contract Area except for any Discovery Area, the area contained in any Petroleum Production Licence and any other portion of the Contract Area on which the Minister Responsible for Petroleum agrees to permit the Company to conduct further exploration activities.

-In 2020, CRI submitted its proposed 25% acreage relinquishment which are required by the Corentyne PA to the GGMC and the Ministry of Natural Resources and is now awaiting the agreement of these agencies on the acceptance of the proposed relinquishment and final instruments to formally move into the second renewal period of the Corentyne PA.
+The Company submitted its proposed 25% acreage relinquishment which are required by the Corentyne PA to the Department of Energy ("DOE") and the Guyana Geology and Mines Commission ("GGMC") to formally move into the second renewal period of the Corentyne PA.